 3(1) of Regulation (EC) No 924/2009 on cross-border payments in the Community,

 Cross-Border Payments in Euro Regulations 2003

 For making or receiving electronic payments in euro to or from other European countries, a bank located anywhere in the EU must charge the same as it does for making or receiving payments in euro within the same country.
 In other words, international payments in euro must cost the same as domestic payments in euro.

 18(3)(e) of the Supply of Goods and Services Act 1982

-If a UK mobile phone network gives you a phone intended for use with its services (perhaps with little or no up-front charge for the phone), the phone must be sufficiently durable to last for the contract period of the services.
+If a UK mobile phone network supplies you with a phone intended for use with its services (even with little or no up-front charge for the phone), the phone must be sufficiently durable to last for the minimum contract period of the services.
 Therefore if the phone develops a fault before the contract has finished (and in many cases for a long time afterwards), the mobile network is responsible for repairing or replacing the phone under Section 11N.

 9(3)(a) of Council Directive 77/388 (“the Sixth VAT Directive”),